-- Greater centralized control: For many building owners and operators, gaining centralized control and visibility over their lighting and other energy loads is a benefit in itself, offering better management and reporting. - Occupant comfort: The most intelligent lighting controls solutions enable lighting that automatically or manually adapts to each occupant's needs, for greater comfort and productivity.
-Balancing savings with comfort is a critical function that requires an adaptable system. - Green certifications: Advanced controls systems can provide valuable points and credits towards LEED and other similar programs, above and beyond the credits that basic controls offer. - Regulatory compliance: Regulatory measures such as ASHRAE 90.1 and California's Title 24 are increasingly requiring more advanced lighting controls measures.
-Over time, basic controls technology will no longer be sufficient to meet building codes.
+Greater centralized control: For many building owners and operators, gaining centralized control and visibility over their lighting and other energy loads is a benefit in itself, offering better management and reporting.

+Occupant comfort: The most intelligent lighting control solutions enable lighting that automatically or manually adapts to each occupant's needs, for greater comfort and productivity.
+Balancing savings with comfort is a critical function that requires an adaptable system.

+Green certifications: Advanced control systems can provide valuable points and credits towards LEED and other similar programs, above and beyond the credits that basic control offers.

+Regulatory compliance: Regulatory measures such as ASHRAE 90.1 and California's Title 24 are increasingly requiring more advanced lighting control measures.
+Over time, basic control technology will no longer be sufficient to meet building codes.

-Controls Strategies
+Control Strategies